 Apparently, they played 17 tickets (17 lotto-6 combinations) in the 6 of 49 lotto game played in Britain.
 That amount of tickets - 17 - looks somehow odd (pun intended)!

 It resembles shuffling a deck of cards.
 All the cards remain in the deck.
 In my shuffling method, all lotto numbers remain in the deck, as it were.
-We play the numbers in 9 groups of 6 numbers apiece.
+We play the numbers in 9 groups of 6 numbers apiece (the case of 6 from 49 lottery game).
 If we play only 8 tickets, we miss one number: 49.
 Thus, we add lotto number 49 in the 9th line, and then complete the ticket by adding five numbers previously selected.
 The simplest method is shown - but it is strongly recommended not to play such tickets!

 49, 1, 8, 15, 22, 30